Sentiment Analysis

 Older sentiment systems relied heavily on word lists and rules.
 Modern systems often use natural language processing, transformers, and sometimes large language models to interpret tone in fuller context.
 This helps with phrases where the surface wording is misleading, such as sarcasm, negation, or domain-specific language.

-Some systems classify sentiment into simple categories, while others score finer-grained emotions or track shifts over time.
+Some systems classify sentiment into simple categories, while others use aspect-based sentiment analysis to score specific features or targets, estimate finer-grained emotions, or track shifts over time.
 In voice workflows, sentiment analysis may also combine text transcripts with acoustic cues, making it part of a broader multimodal learning pipeline.

 Why It Matters